linode/docs/docs/applications/configuration-management/terraform/how-to-provision-an-unmanaged-kubernetes-cluster-using-terraform/index.md

         export TF_VAR_linode_token

     {{< note >}}
 To use your environment variable, add the `-var` flag.
-For example, when you run the `terraform apply` command, you would do so in the following way:
+For example, when you run the `terraform apply` command, you would do so using:

     terraform apply -var linode_token=$LINODE_TOKEN
     {{</ note >}}